osbox68/Repo/05-Rails/10-Airbnb-Ajax-in-Rails/README.md

 ## Resources

+We can't stress enough how important a good pitch is!
 Check out some pitches from [previous demo days](https://www.youtube.com/playlist?list=PLkbmdtbypn7R_BN6nFX-XZc7uDyMSxhye) to get inspiration and learn how to deliver a clear and fun user journey 👌